Shalabyelectronics/MoviesWebApp_with_Flask/README.md

 8. (review) will have default value but we can also edit it later.
 9. (image_url) We will get it from Movie DataBase API

-And I know all that because I tried first the Movie Database API and you can do so in your interactive python consol by importing everything and start expiraments your instances and methodes like this:
+And I know all that because I tried first the Movie Database API and you can do so in your interactive python consol by importing everything and start experiments your instances and methodes like this:

 ```python
 from main import *